tuck1s/thetucks-com/content/post/itunes-ugh/index.md

 This process completed quickly on the new, more powerful NAS.

-## Windows
+## Windows clients

-Each of the Windows 10 machines uses a NAS share as their primary area for "My Documents", "My Pictures" etc. This is set using the Windows Properties / File Location dialog.
-This went smoothly for the majority of applications, with notable exceptions: iTunes and Paint Shop Pro 9.
+Each of the Windows 10 client machines uses a NAS share as their primary area for "My Documents", "My Pictures" etc. This is set using the Windows Explore, R-click / Properties / File Location dialog.
+This went smoothly for the majority of applications, with two exceptions: iTunes and Paint Shop Pro 9.

 ## iTunes (ugh)

 After migration, iTunes could see some, but not all of the music library files!
 This was a pain, with thousands of songs and multiple playlists.
 Several of our shares had over 80GB of separately curated music files.

 A bit of digging using the "File info" option in iTunes shows that the app remembers the full [UNC path](https://en.wikipedia.org/wiki/Path_(computing)#Universal_Naming_Convention) to each media file, instead of using relative paths.
 Ugh!
+That would explain why it can't see all files.

 ![](img/itunes.png)

- If iTunes can't find the file, it puts the notorious `!` warning and the "Original music file could not be found" [error](https://discussions.apple.com/thread/252291105?sortBy=best). iTunes will offer to try and find the file for you, but this is an arduous task for more than a few files, and you can't see the needles in the haystack.
+ If iTunes can't find the file, it show the notorious `!` warning and [Original music file could not be found error](https://discussions.apple.com/thread/252291105?sortBy=best). iTunes will offer to try and find the file for you, but this is an arduous task for more than a few files, and you can't see how many files you will need to fix, i.e. you can't find the needles in the haystack.

-Frankly this is a [can of worms](https://discussions.apple.com/thread/253590789?sortBy=best). iTunes keeps its library in a proprietary, binary-format file `iTunes Library.itl`, in the `Music/iTunes` directory.
+Frankly this whole area is a [can of worms](https://discussions.apple.com/thread/253590789?sortBy=best). iTunes keeps its library in a proprietary binary-format file, named  `iTunes Library.itl`, in the `Music/iTunes` directory.
 The similarly named `.xml` file in that folder is there only to give you [false hope](https://youtu.be/14NQIq4SrmY?si=NajP5f0xINSwuNSd&t=62); it's the `.itl` file that iTunes reads and uses.

 I found an [.itl data editor](https://github.com/CDEngineer/iTunesDataEditor) out there but this seemed risky.

 In the end, I abandoned library patch-up work, and did:

 * a complete fresh `rsync` of the Music  directory, including the iTunes library files, then
-* _renamed the new NAS_ to have the exact same network name as the old one.
+* _renamed the new NAS_ to have the exact same UNC path (network name) as the old one.
 This means you _also_ have to rename the old one first, if you want both to be reachable on the network at the same time.
-* Shut down and restart all client machines, to ensure they see the new NAS.
+* For good measure, shut down and restart all client machines, to ensure they are using the new NAS.

-Once done, iTunes can see all its files exactly where it expects them to be, and all is well.
+Once done, iTunes can see all its files exactly where it expects them to be.

+### Getting music onto a device

-Partly unsuccessful syncs between iTunes and iPhone meant the phone was in a somewhat confused state.
+Partly unsuccessful syncs between iTunes and iPhone meant the device was in a somewhat confused state.
 The solution was quite easy:

 * Delete all songs from the phone.
 This can be done in a single operation from Settings / iPhone Storage / Music menu.